allexoK/TinyDecisionTreeClassifier/README.md

 ## Usage
 You can install this library directly from PlatformIO registry or copy TinyDecisionTreeClassifier.h and TinyDecisionTreeClassifier.cpp manually.
-Before writing your own code i recommend checking out the examples first.
-There is activity recognition example in examples/sitStandWalkClassificationOnNrf52840.
+Before writing your own code I recommend checking out the examples first.
+There is physical activity recognition example in examples/sitStandWalkClassificationOnNrf52840.

 ## Benchmarking
 The following table show the maximum training time on different mcus, the labels and data were generated using random() function.
 In practice training times